5 Tricks to Cutting Dog’s Nails – DIY Dog Nail Clipping the EASY Way

 The quick is the part of the nail that contains the blood vessels and if you clip it, then it will hurt.

 If you do clip the quick then leave the blood there to coagulate and apply a styptic pencil or styptic powder.
+You should always stock these in your DIY dog first aid kit.

 You can also put pressure on the nail with an absorbent cloth or bandage for 2 minutes or so.